QGEP/QGEP/datamodel/README.md

 Installation of the data model in PostgreSQL - Execution order of SQL files:

+Preparation / Before installation:
+- Create new database with pgAdmin e.g. "qgeptest"

+- Install Postgis extension in pgAdmin (Gruppe Extensions --> neue Extension --> Choose postgis)
+- Install hstore extension in pgAdmin (Gruppe Extensions --> neue Extension --> Choose hstore)

+or as SQL Code:

-Before installation: make sure you have the hstore extension installed ( CREATE EXTENSION hstore SCHEMA public VERSION "1.1"; ).
+make sure you have the postgis extension installed ( CREATE EXTENSION postgis SCHEMA public VERSION "2.1.0"; ). make sure you have the hstore extension installed ( CREATE EXTENSION hstore SCHEMA public VERSION "1.2";).

 00_create_schema.sql - creates the QGEP schema